 In earlier careers I worked in shoe design and then as a photographer.
 I was involved with the Terrence Higgins Trust for four years as buddy for a person with AIDS.
 I am a trustee of Dom's Fund, a charity supporting research into dysfluency (stammering).

-Last but not least, I am a parent, a partner and a 46 year old human being with plenty of life experience to bring to my work!
+Last but not least, I am a parent, a partner and just a human being with plenty of life experience to bring to my work!

 Areas of counselling I deal with